Mini Pearl Snap Logger Kit

 One of the components of this logger is a low power timer which turns the other components on only for the few seconds needed to collect data and save it to the microSD card.
 The timer can be set with a small screwdriver to an interval between less than a second and two hours.
 The timer itself uses power continuously, but it would take a couple of years to run down three AA alkaline batteries.
 At the selected interval, the timer turns on the other components so sensor data can be written to microSD card.
 This takes only a few seconds so little additional power is used.
 When the logging event is finished, the Arduino sketch sends a signal to the timer to cut the power until the next event.

-With a 10 or 15 minute interval between logging events, the estimated longevity of three AA alkaline batteries is several months to a year.
+With a 10 or 15 minute interval between logging events, the estimated longevity of three AA or AAA alkaline batteries is several months to a year.
 Because the timer controls the Arduino, the sketch running on the Arduino can be very simple and easy to understand and modify.
 The included Arduino has a sketch installed which will write temperature and barometric pressure data to the microSD card at an interval determined by the timer.
 You can set any interval with a small screwdriver.
 To modify the sketch, the free Arduino IDE program or WEB Editor is required.

 This is similar to the Mini Pearl Logger Kit but the Mini Pearl Snap also includes the TPL5110 timer, a UART adapter cable, and a sensor.